-Turbidity is the result of soil or organic particles becoming suspended in water (cloudiness).
+Turbidity is the result of soil or organic particles becoming suspended in water.
 Increased turbidity can result in cloudy or muddy-looking water, which is not aesthetically appealing to consumers.
-Turbidity can also reduce the effectiveness of treatment processes (such as disinfection).
-This is because pathogens can adsorb onto soil particles and may be shielded from the effects of disinfection.
-Chemicals can also attach to suspended soil particles.
+Turbidity can also reduce the effectiveness of treatment processes - such as disinfection.
+This is because pathogens and chemicals can attach onto soil particles and become more difficult to remove during disinfection and treatment processes.

-Some physical properties of water such as pH (a measure of acidity or alkalinity) can contribute to the corrosion and encrustation of pipes.
-Other properties such as iron and dissolved organic matter can affect the colour and smell of water.
-Although not necessarily harmful to human health, coloured or 'hard' water will not be as appealing to consumers.
-Salinity can affect the taste of drinking water.
+Other physical properties of water can affect water supply infrastructure, or the aesthetics of the drinking water.
+For example, pH can contribute to the corrosion and encrustation of pipes; iron and dissolved organic matter can affect the colour and smell of water; and salinity levels can affect its taste.
+Although not necessarily harmful to human health, water with properties like this will be less appealing to customers.